zzzprojects/EntityFramework-Classic/docs/pages/getting-started/overview.md

 A new library name, a new assembly name, a new public Token!

-If you are using an existing config file, you will need to change some reference:
+If you are using an existing config file, you will need to change some references:

 - `EntityFramework` assembly name to `Z.EntityFramework.Classic`
 - `EntityFramework.SqlServer` assembly name to `Z.EntityFramework.Classic.SqlServer`